of Claimants: The total number of claimants (members) whose plan expense fell within the corresponding expense band.

 % of Total Claimants: The percentage of claimants (members) whose plan expense fell within the corresponding expense band.
 This is calculated by dividing the # of Claimants by the total number of covered claimants.

-Plan Paid: The total amount paid by the plan sponsor on members in the corresponding expense band.
+Plan Paid: The total amount paid by the Plan Sponsor in the corresponding expense band.